Possibly the best playground for powder hounds in Chile, the Nevados de Chillan Ski Resort gets a deep average annual snowfall of over 30 feet.

 Located above the village of Las Trancas, Chile, Nevados de Chillan Mountain Resort, (recently taking over the resort concession from Termas de Chillan) sits at the base of active Volcano Chillan.
-This mountain offers amazing terrain, powder, catskiing, hotsprings and is one of the few Chilean resorts with skiable trees.
+This mountain offers amazing terrain, powder, catskiing, hotsprings and is one of the few Chilean resorts with tree skiing.
 The contours of the volcano turn into a complete playground on a powder day.
 The resort owns two ski-in, ski-out hotels; Hotel Nevados in the old growth forest and newly built Hotel Alto Nevados located on the beginner ski area above the upper parking lots.

 Crevasses belching sulphur-tainted steam are dotted above the ski area; and you can ski to the edge of warm thermal pools to finish off your day if you know where to go.